Netgate is offering COVID-19 aid for pfSense software users, learn more.

 The current running version of pfSense on the firewall.
 The version, architecture, and build time are displayed at the top.
 Under the build time, the underlying version of FreeBSD is shown.

-Under those items is the result of an automatic update check for a more recent version of pfSense (full installs only).
+Under those items is the result of an automatic update check for a more recent version of pfSense software.
 This automatic update check can be disabled in the update settings.

 - CPU Type